Consolidated tax regime

 Interest expense deduction limitation (earning stripping rule)

-Limitation (de minimis and group basis) on application is (i) net interest expense in a tax year is JPY 20 million or less, or (ii) the aggregated net interest expense on a Japanese corporate group basis (where there is more than a 50% capital relationship) is 20% or less of the aggregated adjusted income on the same group basis.
+Limitations (de minimis and group basis) on application of the interest expense deduction limitation include (i) where the net interest expense in a tax year is JPY 20 million or less, or (ii) the aggregated net interest expense on a Japanese corporate group basis (where there is more than a 50% capital relationship) is 20% or less of the aggregated adjusted income of the same group.

-The non-deductible interest incurred in the past seven years will be deductible at up to 20% of the current adjusted taxable income.
+Non-deductible interest incurred in the past seven years will be deductible up to 20% of the current adjusted taxable income.

 Anti-tax haven (controlled foreign company or CFC) rules